mlevit/life/README.md

 2. Add your life events into `life.md`.
 3. Preview it on a local server.
 Use [`python -m http.server`](https://docs.python.org/3/library/http.server.html) or [`http-server`](https://github.com/nodeapps/http-server).
 4. Commit `life.md`.
-5. Update the website link in your GitHub repo description.
-6. Tell the world about your Life.
+5. Tell the world about your Life.

 ## How to configure your _Life_

+Head on over to `src/assets/life.config.json`.
+There you'll find the following configurable variables:

 - `avatarURL` - (_string_, default to `null`) Path to avatar.
-- `customStylesheetURL` - (_string_, default to `null`) Path to a custom stylesheet file, for those who doesn't like the default _theme_.
-- `hideAge` - (_boolean_, default to `false`) Option to hide age from year axis.
+- `showAge` - (_boolean_, default to `true`) Option to show age within the year axis.
 - `yearLength` - (_number_, default to `120`) The width of the year grids, in pixels.

 ## Datetime "syntax"